HariSekhon/Knowledge-Base/screen.md

 ## Screen Config

+`$HOME/.screenrc`

-Screen requires a good configuration to make it more usable, such as showing a permanent status bar along the bottom to see which screen terminal number you're in ([tmux](tmux.md) has this by default).
+Screen requires a good configuration to make it more usable, such as:

+- showing a permanent status bar along the bottom to see which screen terminal number you're in
+- dynamic term titles (what command each term is running)
+- custom keybindings

+([Tmux](tmux.md) has this by default).

 See my advanced screen config here: